ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 }
 ```

-Do not hesitate to look into the built-in ValueObjectVisitors, in `eZ/Publish/Core/REST/Server/Output/ValueObjectVisitor`, for more examples.

-### Cache handling

 The easiest way to handle cache is to re-use the `CachedValue` Value Object.
 It acts as a proxy, and adds the cache headers, depending on the configuration, for a given object and set of options.

 When you want the response to be cached, return an instance of CachedValue, with your Value Object as the argument.
 You can also pass a location id using the second argument, so that the Response is tagged with it: